wilsontelab/agFree-docs/docs/99_glossary.md

 Some of the following keywords are shared by sequence graph encoding as they are general terms derived from graph theory, but in agFree they refer to the way that sequence paths are encoded as linear representations of single observed sequences.
-The general difference between sequence graphs and agFree paths is that graph nodes represent base sequences whereas agFree nodes represent numbered positions in a haploid genome reference.
+The main difference between sequence graphs and agFree paths is that graph nodes represent base sequences whereas agFree nodes represent numbered positions in a haploid genome reference.

 ### node (node position)